lewagon/dotfiles/04-Front-End/04-Javascript-jQuery/08-Minesweeper/README.md

 - What is behind each `unopened` tile?
 How do you store this information?
 - What happens when we left-click on a tile? right-click?
 - When do we win?
 When do we lose?

+### Going further

+If you are done with the basics, you could:

+- Change the images
+- Add a frame and a little yellow smiley at the top, which puts on sunglasses when the game is won, or which restarts a new game when clicked on.
+- Add a timer
+- Flappy minesweeper?